R. H. White

 R. H. White was a department store company of the 19th and 20th centuries, based in Boston.
 The company existed from 1853 to c.
 1980; the flagship downtown Boston store was open from 1876 to 1957.

-R. H. White was founded in 1853.
-Originally on Winter Street, it moved in 1876 to a large ornate six-floor building (designed by Peabody and Stearns and built by McNeil Brothers) at 518–536 Washington Street, in the downtown shopping area.
+R. H. White was founded in 1853 as a peddler by Ralph Huntington White on the railroad between Chester and Pittsfield.
+Originally on Winter Street in 1862, it moved in 1876 to a large ornate six-floor building (designed by Peabody and Stearns and built by McNeil Brothers) at 518–536 Washington Street, in the downtown shopping area.

 In 1928 the company was bought by Filene's and in 1944 ownership passed to City Stores, Inc. Both these companies continued the independent existence of the R. H. White brand and store.
 In 1953 the store celebrated its centennial with a makeover and refurbishment of the flagship store, and various events.
 But urban decay had crept up to the lower edge of the downtown shopping area where R. H. White was located (the so-called Combat Zone would soon spring up a few blocks away).
 By 1956 sales were down and the store was no longer profitable; City Stores closed the flagship downtown store in 1957.